-3.2 (2) Amended and Restated Certificate of Incorporation of the Company

-3.3 (1) Bylaws of the Registrant, as amended

-3.4 (3) Certificate of Designations of Rights, Preferences and Privileges of Series A Participating Preferred Stock

-4.1 (2) Specimen Common Stock Certificate of the Registrant

-- 4.5 (3) Second Amended and Restated Preferred Shares Rights Agreement, dated as of April 15, 1997 by and between the Registrant and Harris Trust Company of California, including the Certificate of Determination, the form of Rights Certificate and the Summary of Rights attached thereto as Exhibits A, B, and C, respectively - 31.1 Certification of Chief Executive Officer, dated May 5, 2005, pursuant to Rules 13a-14 and 15d-14 promulgated under the Securities Exchange Act of 1934, as amended. - 31.2 Certification of Chief Financial Officer, dated May 5, 2005, pursuant to Rules 13a-14 and 15d-14 promulgated under the Securities Exchange Act of 1934, as amended. - 32 Certification of Chief Executive Officer and Chief Financial Officer pursuant to Section 18 U.S.C.
+EXHIBIT NUMBER DESCRIPTION 3 .2(2) Amended and Restated Certificate of Incorporation of the Company 3.3(1) Bylaws of the Registrant, as amended 3 .4(3) Certificate of Designations of Rights, Preferences and Privileges of Series A Participating Preferred Stock 4.1(2) Specimen Common Stock Certificate of the Registrant 4 .5(3) Second Amended and Restated Preferred Shares Rights Agreement, dated as of April 15, 1997 by and between the Registrant and Harris Trust Company of California, including the Certificate of Determination, the form of Rights Certificate and the Summary of Rights attached thereto as Exhibits A, B, and C, respectively 31 .1 Certification of Chief Executive Officer, dated August 4, 2005, pursuant to Rules 13a-14 and 15d-14 promulgated under the Securities Exchange Act of 1934, as amended.
+31 .2 Certification of Chief Financial Officer, dated August 4, 2005, pursuant to Rules 13a-14 and 15d-14 promulgated under the Securities Exchange Act of 1934, as amended.
+32 Certification of Chief Executive Officer and Chief Financial Officer pursuant to Section 18 U.S.C.
 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002

-- (2) Incorporated by reference to the same-numbered exhibit filed with the Registrant's Annual Report on Form 10-K for the year ended December 31, 1996, as amended. - (3) Incorporated by reference to exhibit 99.1 filed with Registrant's Amendment Number 2 to the Registration Statement of Form 8-A (File No. 0-23490) filed with the Commission on April 23, 1997.
+- (1) Incorporated by reference to the same numbered exhibit filed with the Registrant's Form 8-B filed with the Commission on June 24, 1996. - (2) Incorporated by reference to the same-numbered exhibit filed with the Registrant's Annual Report on Form 10-K for the year ended December 31, 1996, as amended. - (3) Incorporated by reference to exhibit 99.1 filed with Registrant's Amendment Number 2 to the Registration Statement of Form 8-A (File No. 0-23490) filed with the Commission on April 23, 1997.